Yueqidong/attendanceSystem/README.md

-# Attendance System Using Fcial Recogition for FYP1
+# Attendance System Using Facial Recogition for FYP1